fcBIM/gruppe38/Assignments/Assignment 4/README.md

 - Group 38: consisting of Frede Søndergaard Møllegaard s203729 and Kasper Holst s233432
 - This tool is targeting the BIMrole level 2 - Analyst.

-We have been working with the focus area materials / LCA / Materials / Sustainability Assessment.
-With this focus area we have focused on creating a script that can extract materials within a IfcMaterialLayer and match it by by creating a Bag Of Word matrix vector query to run a cosine similarity check which in the end will give the user 5 suggestions to match the specific material with material from the environmental data.
-This can potentially lead to an automatization on creating LCI list for the LCA.
+We have worked with the focus area of Materials / LCA / Sustainability Assessment.
+With this focus area in mind we have created a script that is able to extract materials within a IfcMaterialLayer and match it, by creating a Bag Of Word matrix vector query, to run a cosine similarity check, which in the end will give the user five suggestions to match the specific IfcMaterialLayer with the material from the environmental data.
+This can potentially lead to an automatization for creating LCI lists for a full building LCA.